DataScientist-Ai/AI-Medical-Assistant/QUICKSTART.md

 Once the chatbot is running, try asking:

-- "Tell me about otitis media"
+- "Tell me about managing Type 2 Diabetes"
-- "What is amoxicillin used for?"
+- "What are the common side effects of Metformin?"
-- "How does audiometry work?"
+- "Explain how an MRI works"
-- "Show me all ear conditions"
+- "What are the symptoms of a sinus infection?"
-- "Explain the symptoms of sinusitis"
+- "Give me a summary of hypertension guidelines 2024"
-- "What are the side effects of fluticasone?"
+- "How does the heart's conduction system work?"

 ---